sfu-cosmo/MGCAMB_v4/README.md

 ## Introduction
-Modified Growth with CAMB (MGCAMB) is a patch for the Einstein Boltzmann solver CAMB that intrdouces phenomenological modifications of growth along with dynamical Dark Energy.
-It includes several phenomenological parametrization
+Modified Growth with CAMB (MGCAMB) is a patch for the Einstein Boltzmann solver [CAMB](https://github.com/cmbant/CAMB) that intrdouces phenomenological Modifications of Growth (MG) along with dynamical Dark Energy (DE).
+It includes several phenomenological parametrizations.
+For instance:

+- the mu, gamma parametrization
+- the mu, Sigma parametrization
+- the Q,R parametrization

 ### Structure of the code
 The new MGCAMB patch is structured as in the figure.